alan-y/blogdown-website/content/authors/admin/_index.md

 ---

 <DIV align="justify">
-I am a research fellow at Glasgow Caledonian University and an analyst at Public Health Scotland.
+I am a research fellow at Glasgow Caledonian University and a healthcare scientist at Public Health Scotland.
 My research interests relate to the epidemiology and prevention of blood borne viruses as well as the evaluation of policies related to this field.
 I provide analytical and statistical support for a broad range of blood borne viruses including hepatitis B, hepatitis C and HIV.
 I am a supporter for the widespread adoption of open-source statistical software within the public sector in Scotland, particularly for the use of R.

 I also work as a freelancer on the [Upwork](https://www.upwork.com/o/profiles/users/_~011c6bb8051210f212) platform and I am interested in taking on data science projects, ranging from the simple to the more complex.
 If you have a project that you feel I could help with, please get in touch.